 But if you look at the differences between companies, Allstate comes out on top for many reasons.

 State Farm has only three endorsements, while Allstate has many.

-The most unique ones include sports equipment insurance, green improvement, yard and garden coverage, musical instrument coverage, and deductible savings bank.
+The unique ones include sports equipment insurance, green improvement, yard and garden coverage, musical instrument coverage, and deductible savings bank.

-Plus, Allstate has more discounts than State Farm.
-For example.
+Plus, Allstate has more discounts than State Farm, for example.
 Allstate has many discounts that focus on being claims-free.
 State Farm doesn’t have even one.

 Read a full State Farm homeowners insurance review.